 so that the outcomes of neuroimaging research are more reproducible.

 hosts a great project listing a large number of tools and databases available for sharing research ideas and outcomes.

-Courses, manuals and ressources suggested by the Lemanic Neuroscience community
+Courses, manuals and ressources suggested and delivered by the Lemanic Neuroscience community

 Introductory course of statistical bayesian modeling (by Thierry Phenix, CHUV Lausanne)